andrewburger/andrewburger.github.io/_posts/2021-10-20-website-security-update.md

 permalink: website-security-update
 ---

-This website now communicates securely through [HTTPS](https://en.wikipedia.org/wiki/HTTPS) by default.[^fn-security] HTTPS will prevent others from tampering or observing network traffic.
+This website now communicates securely through [HTTPS](https://en.wikipedia.org/wiki/HTTPS) by default, which will help protect you.[^fn-security]

 The change has been long overdue.